skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/Agile/Week4.md

 * [How to Combine DevOps and Agile](https://devops.com/how-to-combine-devops-and-agile/)
 * [Agile vs DevOps: What's the Difference?](https://www.cmswire.com/information-management/agile-vs-devops-whats-the-difference/#:~:text=Fundamentally%2C%20DevOps%20brings%20together%20two,the%20ever%2Dchanging%20consumer%20needs.&text=%2Dbased%20Shiftleft%2C%20explained%20how%20both%20Agile%20and%20DevOps%20are%20managed)
 * [The Convergence of Scrum and DevOps](https://www.scrum.org/resources/convergence-scrum-and-devops)

+## Scaling Agile

+### Scaled Agile Framework (SAFe)
+The most popular scaled framework is the
+Scaled Agile Framework
+ or SAFe.
+SAFe is a Lean-Agile scaling framework that draws heavily on concepts from Kanban, Scrum, Extreme Programming (XP), DevOps, and Design Thinking methodologies.
+SAFe puts the goal of delivering value above all else—the first principle of SAFe is “take an economic view.”
+The framework organizes all work and teams into “Agile Release Trains” based on value streams; for example, sales.
+The SAFe framework is mature and provides detailed guidance on all elements of using SAFe, but some elements are more critical than others.
+Be sure to check back to the Agile principles and values in the manifesto to be sure you are preserving agility.

+### Scrum of Scrums
+Scrum of Scrums
+ is a technique for integrating the work of multiple, smaller Scrum teams working on the same project or solution.
+Coordination among teams is critical to ensuring the deliverables from each team can be integrated into one larger, cohesive deliverable.

+Scrum of Scrums involves the following elements:

+A group of at least 12 or more people divided into Scrum Teams of five to ten people each

+Scrum of Scrums meetings, which are held once a week, twice a week, or daily.
+These meetings follow the same format as a Daily Scrum meeting but focus on the Scrum team.
+In these meetings, you’ll discuss questions like: “What did the team do yesterday?
+What problems occurred, if any, that are negatively affecting your team?
+What does your team want to accomplish before we meet again?
+Is your team blocked from moving forward on any tasks?”

+A Scrum Master or designated “ambassador” for each team that participates in the Scrum of Scrums meetings and a Scrum of Scrums Master who focuses on the overall Scrum process across multiple teams

+Sprint Planning, Sprint Review, and Sprint Retrospective meetings

+Beyond these very basic guidelines, there is no official framework or methodology to implement Scrum of Scrums.
+Scrum of Scrums assumes that teams have a good working understanding of Scrum and are able to apply the scaling principles to how they work.
+Building on this knowledge, they design and iterate their own approach to coordinate multiple teams working on the same product.

+### Large-Scale Scrum (LeSS)
+Large-Scale Scrum (LeSS
+) is a framework that aims to maximize the Scrum team’s ability to deliver value and reduce waste in larger organizations.
+LeSS grew out of more than 600 experiments that expanded the practice of Scrum to larger groups.

+LeSS includes ten principles for applying the value, elements, and overall purpose of Scrum across an organization.
+These principles were designed to create more customer- and collaboration-focused teams.
+LeSS teams prioritize learning, transparency, and customer needs.

+### Disciplined Agile Delivery (DAD)
+Disciplined Agile Delivery (DAD) is a hybrid approach that combines the strategies from various Agile frameworks, including Kanban, LeSS, Lean Development, Extreme Programming, Agile Modeling, and more.
+DAD guides people through the process-related decisions that frameworks like SAFe and Scrum of Scrums leave open.
+DAD helps you develop a scaled Agile strategy based on context and desired outcomes.

+### The Spotify Model
+Another approach you may encounter is the “Spotify Model,” which we discussed in a previous reading.
+It is important to note that Spotify’s model is not a true Agile framework.
+There is no standard guide on how to implement it.
+The model began as a description of how Spotify overcame the challenges of scaling Agile.
+By focusing their efforts on culture, team autonomy, communication, accountability, and quality, they increased their agility over time.
+Spotify’s approach has had a huge impact on workflows and team structures across the tech world.

+### Best practices for scaling Agile
+No matter which framework you choose, it’s important to keep a few basic principles in mind:
+* Treat scaling models like SAFe, Scrum of Scrums, LeSS, etc., as general frameworks, not instruction manuals.
+* Different situations require different solutions.
+It’s okay to mix and match elements from multiple frameworks, as long as you apply the principles and values of the Agile Manifesto.
+* Don’t try to scale without prior Agile experience.
+Going straight from Waterfall to scaled Agile can be risky without a knowledgeable guide.
+* Finally, and most importantly, don’t scale if it isn’t necessary.
+The larger your team, the more complex and difficult your project becomes.